 This factsheet considers the options available to micro entities when preparing their accounts.
-At The Hughes Partnership Accountants and Business Advisors Limited, we can provide guidance on the options available and their implications in the Solihull area.
+At The Hughes Partnership Accountants and Business Advisors Limited, we can provide guidance on the options available and their implications in the Coventry area.

 Small companies, which qualify as 'micro-entities', have a choice of accounting standards:

 - to use the same accounting standard - FRS 102 - as larger UK companies but using a reduced disclosure regime (section 1A) within the standard, or

 - to apply an alternative standard - FRS 105.

 FRS 102 introduced some significant accounting challenges including more widespread use of ‘fair value’ accounting so there may be a temptation to use FRS 105 as fair value accounting must not be applied.
 However this may not always be the best choice for the company.